anachronauts/jeff65/README.md

 The *jeff65* compiler itself is provided under the GPLv3 license; if you distribute a modified version of the compiler, you must also make the source code for your modified version available, as described in the license terms.
-A copy of the GPLv3 license is included in `gpl-3.0.txt` in the source distribution.
+A copy of the GPLv3 license is included in `LICENSE.txt` in the source distribution.

 The standard library units and runtime library, whenever they get written, will